Overview of CollectionBuilder Template Directory Structure and Conventions

 favicon.ico | This icon will display in the browser tab.
 You can add or create your own to customize your collection site. |

 Gemfile | Gemfiles are used to manage Ruby dependencies.
-CB uses a basic Jekyll Gemfile. |
+CB uses a basic Jekyll Gemfile plus some utilities need by our Rake tasks and plugins. |

 Gemfile.lock | The Gemfile.lock is generated by your computer to record the exact Ruby Gems used.
-By default CB ignores the lock for simplicity.
+By default CB gitignores the lock for simplicity.
 However, for more stability you may way to commit your lock to be able to reproduce the exact environment used to build your project. |

 LICENSE | This MIT license applies to the CB template code and must be preserved with any CB project.
 You can add your own license to your content, but the CB template remains MIT. |